Xanthos-Code/vintel/README.md

 Welcome To Vintel
 =======

 Visual intel chat analysis, planning and notification application for the MMORPG EVE Online.
+Gathers status through in-game intelligence channels on all known hostiles and presents all the data on a dotlan generated regional map.

+Vintel is written with Python 2.7, using PyQt4 for its application presentation layer.

 Features
 -----

+ - Platforms supported: Mac, Windows and Linux.
  - A pilot may be KOS-checked right from in-game chat channels.
  - Quick batch KOS-checking of the Local system when foregrounding Vintel.
  - Notifications and alarms can be spoken using text-to-speech on select platforms (currently only OS X).